MvvsnmDevops4122/linux-administration/user-management-linux.md

 ---

-# 17. 👥 LIMITED SUDO ACCESS FOR A GROUP
+# 17. 👥 Limited Sudo Access for a Group

 If several users require the same permissions, group-based sudo is better than creating individual rules for each user.